Arohk/POM-automation-framework/README.md

 1. Install JDK 8 from https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html
 2. Install your preferred IDE.
 3. Import the project from your IDE File > Import > Projects from Git > Clone URI.
+4. Initialize pom.xml as a maven project and setup SDK to JDK 8 if needed.
-4. Project is imported and ready for test.
+5. Project is imported and ready for test.
 See the USAGE section for info on how to use it.

 ## Purpose